Get

 Humans often grab a package of turkey bacon in the grocery store if they’re trying to watch their weight.
 It’s lower in calories and fat than traditional bacon, so it must be healthier for our cats (and us) to eat, right?

 The truth is that turkey bacon isn’t that far off from pork bacon.
-It is still full of sodium and fat that can put your cat at risk of obesity if they’re offered it too often.
+It is still full of sodium and fat which can put your cat at risk of obesity if they’re offered it too often.
 If you want to give your kitty a bacon-like treat, turkey bacon isn’t healthier than its pork counterpart.

 Is It Okay to Offer Bacon Grease?